-Туре Description Normal backup rebasing The rebasing that occurs during a backup if the normal rebasing criteria are met, as follows: The container has been rebased within the last three months.
-For that backup, the data segments in the container consume less space than the FP_CACHE_PERIOD_REBASING_THRESHOLD value.
+Туре Description Normal backup rebasing The rebasing that occurs during a backup if the normal rebasing criteria are met, as follows: ■ The container has been rebased within the last 3 months. ■ For that backup, the data segments in the container consume less space than the FP_CACHE_PERIOD_REBASING_THRESHOLD value.
 The FP_CACHE_PERIOD_REBASING_THRESHOLD parameter is in the pd.conf file.
-See "MSDP pd.conf file parameters" on page 171.
+See "MSDP pd.conf file parameters" on page 178.
 Backup rebasing occurs only for the full backups that pass through the normal MSDP backup process.
 For example, the NetBackup Accelerator backups do not pass through the MSDP backup process.
+NetBackup reports backup job completion after the rebasing is completed.